 Disney Movies on the Lawn

 Caribbean Beach, like all the other Walt Disney World resorts, plays a Disney movie every night near the pool which is a great way to unwind.
 There’s also campfire s’mores roasting party on the beach, you can rent bikes and surrey bikes to fully explore the resort, and walk the trail.
-If your little ones love the idea of being a pirate for a few hours, there is a pirate cruise, which costs extra but is a great way to get a few hours of relaxation to yourself without worrying about the kiddos.
+If your little ones love the idea of being a pirate for a few hours, there is a small pirate cruise that drives around the lagoon area.
+This costs extra but is a great way to get a few hours of relaxation to yourself without worrying about the kiddos.
 On Caribbean Cay, which is accessible via the bridge between Jamaica and Aruba, there is also a kids play area open from sunrise-sunset.

 Disney Caribbean Resort TIPS: